Clara Muhammad: Death and legacy

 Clara Muhammad died on August 12, 1972, after a long bout with stomach cancer.
+She was buried at Mount Glenwood Memory Gardens South in Glenwood, Illinois.

 Her son, Warith Deen Mohammed, who assumed leadership of the Nation of Islam in 1975, renamed the University of Islam schools the Sister Clara Muhammad Schools in her honor.
-There are now roughly 75 Clara Muhammad Schools across the country, including the Sister Clara Muhammad School in Boston and in Atlanta, GA.
+There are now roughly 75 Clara Muhammad Schools across the country, including the Sister Clara Muhammad School in Boston, Massachusetts and in Atlanta, Georgia.